utsavosho/utsavosho/README.md

 ### 🧠 About Me

-- 💼 Data Analyst / Data Engineer based in Paris 🇫🇷
+- 💼 Data Engineer based in Paris 🇫🇷
 - 🐍 Strong in Python & SQL
 - ⚙️ Love building pipelines, scrapers, and automation
 - 📈 Always learning & improving
-- 🌍 Open to international opportunities

 ---